intel/ai-reference-models/quickstart/language_modeling/tensorflow/bert_large/inference/cpu/README_SPR.md

 export PRECISION=<specify the precision to run>
 export DATASET_DIR=<path to the dataset>
 export OUTPUT_DIR=<directory where log files will be written>
+export PRETRAINED_MODEL=<path to the downloaded pre-trained model>
+# For a custom batch size, set env var `BATCH_SIZE` or it will run with a default value.
+export BATCH_SIZE=<customized batch size value>

 # Run the container with inference_realtime.sh quickstart script
 ./run.sh